Animal Care Volunteer Project in Portugal - Lisbon

 Want to support local animal shelters as an Animal Care volunteer in Portugal?
 International Volunteer HQ’s Animal Care project is a great way for volunteers to help look after and re-home dogs and cats that have been abandoned or lost in Lisbon.
 Volunteers gain experience caring for animals in a garden sanctuary, while helping keep animals active and healthy so they have a better chance of finding a new home.

 - Affordable fees from $615 for 1 week

 - Includes accommodation, meals, orientation and 24/7 support

-Care for rescued cats and help them find new homes
+Care for rescued dogs and cats and help them find new homes

 Discover Lisbon’s stunning natural environment

 Stay in a sustainable hostel only a short walk from the beach